pachyderm/pachyderm/examples/WordCount.md

 #### Step 8: Editing the wordcount Pachfile
 If you want to do something slightly different than wordcount, it's really easy to change the analysis by editing the Pachfile.
 EXAMPLE: Only list > 2? top 5 words?

-Questions/TODO:
-1. a bunch of stuff around /in and /data
-2. adding files to cluster.
-Does it matter which machines?
-What about which hostname I add the Pachfile or make the commit?
-3. links